Quadriffis/immortal-millionaire/5 - increase life and health span.md

 Fish oil is known as a beneficial supplement in pop culture.
 The effects that are often tauted include their beneficial effect on the cardiovascular system and cholesterol levels.
 More and more research however seems to indicate that omega 3 fatty acids also have many benefits for neurological attributes like cognitive function and mood levels.

 For this supplement it is important to realise that fatty acids are essential for the structure and functioning of cells.
-In essence human cells are bags of water, willed with molecular machinery (DNA, mitochondria etc).
+In essence human cells are bags of water, filled with molecular machinery (DNA, mitochondria etc).
 The 'bag' that is the border of the cell basically uses lipids as an important building block.
 The right lipids keep the cell membrane flexible and functioning optimally.
 This is very important for many things, including nerve function.

 On supplement bottles you will often find references to EPA and DHA.
 These are two forms of omega 3 fatty acids.
 Their structure differs and research indicates that their effect differs as well.

 If you plan to take fish oil on a long term basis make sure that you choose a reputable supplement that is adequately purified.
 The fish used to produce the oil may contain toxins like heavy metals (especially if the source fish is high up the food chain) that need to be filtered out.

+With regards to toxins and oil quality it pays off to look for products that:

+- Are produced from animals low on the food chain (e.g. herring instead of salmon)
+- Are filtered well (everybody claims this so it is harder to test)
+- Has lab tests available on their website

 ## How I found out